 Therefore, this is an overgeneralization (often used by parents!) that aims to exclude the good with the bad, rather than taking a more nuanced look at the issue at hand.

-Inductive reasoning is a useful tool both in scholarly research and everyday life in order to identify trends and make predictions.
+Inductive reasoning is a useful tool in education (see: inductive learning), scholarly research and everyday life in order to identify trends and make predictions.
 It is a type of inference that helps us to narrow-down the field of likely consequences of actions and empowers us to make more effective decisions.

 However, it’s also important to remember that the fallacy of inductive reasoning is incredibly common and can crop up in regular conversation, debates, the media and online discussions.
 It’s easy to jump to false conclusions or to assume a general pattern where one may not exist.

 Generally, we can resolve the problem of hasty generalizations by ensuring our initial dataset is truly representative and large enough that induction can occur with a smaller margin of error.

 Dr. Chris Drew is the founder of the Helpful Professor.
 He holds a PhD in education and has published over 20 articles in scholarly journals.
 He is the former editor of the Journal of Learning Development in Higher Education.
 [Image Descriptor: Photo of Chris]